Remote Desktop for Windows

 Remote Desktop is a feature included with Windows Vista or later versions of Windows that allows users to configure their computer so that they can access it from other computers on the network or the Internet.

 Note: For UI departmentally managed computers, contact your departmental IT support provider to discuss remote desktop options.

 To use Remote Desktop you will need the following:

-- A host computer running Windows XP Professional or later.
+- A host computer running Windows Vista or later.

 - Administrator rights to the host computer (contact your departmental IT support provider for UI managed computers).

-- Remote Desktop Client software needs to be installed on the client machine (comes standard on Windows XP Professional and later, a Mac OS X client is available for download).
+- Remote Desktop Client software needs to be installed on the client machine (comes standard on Windows Vista and later, a Mac OS X client is available for download).

 - A high-speed network connection for both host and client is highly recommended.

 - In order to use Remote Desktop to connect to a departmentally managed computer on the UI campus from a computer off campus, the UI Anywhere Virtual Private Network (VPN) client is also required.